 Lean startup approach?

 In accordance with the Lean startup approach, after the design of the business model canvas, we need to proceed to Customer Development and go directly to customers and conduct interviews with them.
 Although it seems to be no problem to conduct an interview with the “citizens” segment, an interview with state authorities will not be so easy.
 Moreover, most likely it will not be possible to apply the widely used now scheme “first find a client — then make a product for him”, due to the fact that it is necessary to come to government agencies and show a ready-made solution, at least MVP, with a good description of benefits, the presentation of which will be addressed to the officials.
-That is, you may have to apply the approach “make a product first — and there is no problem to find a customer” that is considered to be outdated nowadays.
-Or we need a cool high-level negotiator who can conduct interviews with governments and convince them, for example, to implement a pilot project within a package 1.
+That is, we may have to apply the approach “make a product first — and there is no problem to find a customer” that is considered to be outdated nowadays.
+Or we need a cool high-level negotiator who can conduct interviews with governments and convince them, for example, to implement an E-Government pilot project within a package 1.

 It should be noted also that the product owner that leads this project has not only just analyze and understand the internal processes of states-clients, but also has to understand that the project really makes people’s’ life better.
 We have indicated that there are 2 user segments: government authorities and citizens that in fact, use the results of the project.
 So the product owner has to understand the product is extremely useful for a society.